mydearcode/cryptofighters/ch_pr_an.md

 ---

-## 📝 Öneriler
+## 📝 Recommendations

-1. **Benzersiz Projectile Ataması**: Her karakter için farklı projectile kombinasyonları kullanın
+1. **Unique Projectile Assignment**: Use distinct projectile combinations for each character.
-2. **Tematik Uyum**: Karakterin temasına uygun projectile'lar seçin
+2. **Thematic Consistency**: Choose projectiles that fit the character theme.
-3. **Kullanılmayan Projectile'lar**: Yukarıdaki kullanılmayan projectile'ları yeni atamalarda kullanabilirsiniz
+3. **Unused Projectiles**: Consider using the unused projectiles above for new assignments.

-Bu dosyayı düzenleyip bana geri gönderin, karakterlerin yeni projectile atamalarını yapacağım.
+Edit this document and send it back; I will update the characters’ projectile assignments accordingly.